 The Hidden Disabilities sunflower lanyard is a discreet way of letting staff in shops, healthcare professionals and many others that the wearer needs additional support.
 It is now recognised across major transport networks, supermarkets, the NHS, police forces and an increasing number of businesses.
-Find out more by visiting their website hiddendisabilitiesstore.com.
+Find out more by visiting their website hdsunflower.com/uk